ducdv98/ng-screenshot-to-code/project-docs/roadmap/multi-model-support.md

 *   **Part of Phase 4 (Polish & Advanced Features):** Treated as an advanced feature after core image and Figma functionality are stable.
 *   **Integrated Earlier (e.g., alongside Phase 2/3):** If user cost management or model flexibility is deemed a high priority early on.

 Given the complexity, **Phase 4** seems like a reasonable placement unless driven by strong user demand earlier.

----

-Add this `MULTI-MODEL-SUPPORT.md` to your project documentation.
-You should also update `ROADMAP.md` to include "Multi-Model Support & User API Keys" as a planned feature, likely under Phase 4 or as a distinct feature track.